HOME • SEARCH • EMAIL • ABOUT

 • Thrombolytic / Leaves: Study investigated the thombolytic potential of crude methanolic extract of leaves of C. latifolium.
 Results showed significant thrombolytic activity (p<0.001).
 Plant showed moderate clot lysis activity of 14.64 ± 0.540%, 18.01 ± 0.766%, 21.78 ± 1.039%, 28.43 ± 0.982%, and 33.84 ± 1.749% at 2, 4, 6, 8, and 20 mg/ml concentrations, respectively, while standard streptokinase showed 47.27 ± 1.998% clot lysis.
 Results suggest good thrombolytic activity of the leaves in vitro; however, in vivo thrombolytic potential s yet to be determined.
 (20)

-• Antitumor / Suppression of Immune Activation Cascades in Peripheral Blood and Proliferation of Prostate Tumor Cells: Study demonstrated the potent in vivo antioxidant activity of aqueous extract of C. latifolum extract by an oxygen radical absorbance capacity (ORAC) value of 1610 ± 150 µmol Trolox euivalents/g.
+• Antitumor / Suppression of Immune Activation Cascades in Peripheral Blood and Proliferation of Prostate Tumor Cells: Study demonstrated the potent in vivo antioxidant activity of aqueous extract of C. latifolum extract by an oxygen radical absorbance capacity (ORAC) value of 1610 ± 150 µmol Trolox equivalents/g.
 Study showed dose-dependent inhibitory effects of an aqueous extract on cell proliferation of highly metastatic human prostate carcinoma PC3 cells,, androgen-sensitive prostate adenocarcinoma, and benign prostatic hyperplasia BPH-1 cells.
 Results showed inhibition of tumor cell growth and recovery of immune functions, both important antitumor properties of C. latifolium.
 (23)

-• Alkaloids: GC-MS analysis of leaves yielded 15 alkaloids, 9 of which were found for the first time; almost all were of the crinane type.
+Alkaloids / Leaves: GC-MS analysis of leaves yielded 15 alkaloids, 9 of which were found for the first time; almost all were of the crinane type.
 Main alkaloids were undulatine (8) and crinamidine (12).
 Other important alkaloids were 6-hydroxybuphanidrine (10), ambelline (9), and 6-hydrxyundulatine (13). (see constituents above) (24)

-• Analgesic / Anti-Inflammatory / Leaves: Study evaluated dried leaves of C. latifolim for analgesic and anti-inflammatory activity.
+• Analgesic / Anti-Inflammatory / Leaves: Study evaluated dried leaves of C. latifolium for analgesic and anti-inflammatory activity.
 An aqueous extract exhibited dose-related acute anti-inflammatory activity (carrageenan, histamine, dextran, and formalin), chronic anti-inflammatory activity (cotton pellet) and analgesic activity (acetic acid and formalin).
 (25)

 • Uterine Fibroids: C. latifolium has been part of Vietnamese medicinal folklore for the treatment of uterine fibroids.
 Of the 12 varieties of C. latifolium, the Crila variety has been studied in women with uterine fibroids.
 A 3-month study in 195 women reported a decrease in size or stoppage in growth of fibroids in 79.5%.
 In 20.5%, tumor growth continues at a very slow rate.
 Whereas heavy menstrual flow was reported by 36% before Crila, this decreased to only 1% after treatment.
 (27) (28)

 • Antimicrobial / Cytotoxic / Anti-Inflammatory / Leaves: Crude methanolic extract of leaves were evaluated for antimicrobial, cytotoxic, and anti-inflammatory properties.
-Extracts showed significant antimicrobial activity against gram negative bacteria E coli with only slight activity against gram-positive bacteria.
+Extracts showed significant antimicrobial activity against gram negative bacteria E. coli with only slight activity against gram-positive bacteria.
 It showed significant (p<0.05) anti-inflammatory properties for hypotonic and heat induced conditions, 16.21 and 20.55% 10mg/ml, respectively.
 In contrast t vincristine sulfate, crude methanolic, n-hexane, petroleum ether, and chloroform extracts showed slight to moderate cytotoxic properties with LC50 of 7.06, 48.978, 242.83 and 153.93 µg/ml, respectively.
 (29)

 Availability